mbalabanov/steganography/README.md

 # Steganography in Python
-## How I Felt Compelled to Find a Hidden Message in an Image Without Realizing How Interesting It Would End Up Being
+## How I Felt Compelled to Find a Hidden Message Without Realizing How Interesting It Would End Up Being

 One day, I received an email from a coworker with a kind invitation to a feedback call.
 It was a friendly and welcoming request that we review our collaborations so far and see if there are any areas we can improve.
 I am sure you know this kind of message.